 While fatty liver formerly occurred almost exclusively in alcoholics, it is becoming more common in non-alcoholics due to the rise in obesity and diabetes in the United States.
 Fatty liver can ultimately lead to inflammation and damage to liver tissue.

 Some research suggests that fatty liver is also an effect of insulin resistance.
-It is estimated that between 70 and 90 percent of people who are obese or diabetic will be affected by fatty liver.
+It is estimated that between 70% and 90% of people who are obese or diabetic will be affected by fatty liver.
 Some people can live with fatty liver with no symptoms or complications, and in others, it can lead to chronic liver disease and cirrhosis.

 Transplants offer a second chance